-I even applied to a fashion communications program at University, because my dream was to work for a Fashion Magazine.
+I even applied to a fashion communications program at college, because my dream was to work for a Fashion Magazine.

 Looking back, I am SO glad I didn’t go to school for fashion and pursued a major in Psychology instead.
 My love of fashion ruined my finances.
 I wasted time filling my closet with expensive shoes and handbags.
 And to be honest, this never made me happy.